 Regular maintenance ensures that all your car’s components run smoothly and efficiently.
 In addition, your mechanic can spot issues that could progress into more extensive problems down the road and recommend solutions to resolve them immediately.

 More significant issues cost more to repair than minor issues.
-For example, replacing a worn-down brake pad would be significantly cheaper than a completely wrecked electrical system.
+For example, replacing a worn-down brake pad would be significantly cheaper than a wholly wrecked electrical system.

-Keep this in mind the next time you think about skipping a maintenance check.
+Remember this the next time you think about skipping a maintenance check.